CheongLoic/DevOps-Project/README.md

 Student in the group ING 4 SI 03 Inter at ECE Paris

 ## About this work
-This work has been copied-pasted from the NodeJS projectfor the Web Technology course at ECE Paris-Lyon, ING4.
+This work has been copied-pasted from the NodeJS project for the Web Technologies course at ECE Paris-Lyon.
 This repository is used as a DevOps project.
 Please notice that this repository is poorer in commits and tags than the NodeJS one.
 You can go to this repo to check out what I did in NodeJS (That's mostly me who did everything ...) : https://github.com/CheongLoic/ECE-NodeJS-Lab-2019
 I created this repository because my partner in NodeJS wanted to do his DevOps project with Python (or maybe for an other reason ...)